najemhamo/WeatherDetector/README.md

 - 🌦️ Real-time Weather Data: Get the latest weather information for any city.
 - 🌍 Time Zone Display: See the current time in the searched city.
-- 🔍 Easy Search: Simply type in the city name to get instant results.
+- 🔍 Easy Search: Simply type in the city name for instant results.
 - 📊 Detailed Weather Information: Temperature, humidity, wind speed, and more.
 - 🎨 Responsive Design: Works on all devices, from desktops to smartphones.
 - ✨ Magic ✨